jtoumey/chtMultiRegionFoam-ext/README.md

 # chtMultiRegionFoam-ext
-Modifications to the stock `chtMultiRegionFoam` heat transfer solver to suit the CTF lab's purposes.
+Modifications to the stock `chtMultiRegionFoam` heat transfer solver to suit CTF lab purposes.